Package Leaflet: Information for the User

 How ulipristal acetate works

-Ulipristal acetate contains the active ingredientulipristal acetate, which acts by modifying the activity of the natural hormone progesterone necessary for ovulation to occur.
+Ulipristal acetate contains the active ingredient ulipristal acetate, which works by modifying the activity of the natural hormone progesterone necessary for ovulation to occur.
 As a result, this medication works by delaying ovulation.
 Emergency contraception is not effective in all cases.
-Approximately two out of 100 women who take this medication will become pregnant.
+Out of 100 women who take this medication, approximately two will become pregnant.

-This medication is a contraceptive used to prevent pregnancy.
-If you are already pregnant, it will not interrupt an existing pregnancy.
+This medication is a contraceptive used to prevent pregnancy from occurring.
+If you are already pregnant, it will not interrupt the existing pregnancy.

-You will find more information on contraception at the end of this leaflet.
+You will find more information about contraception at the end of this package leaflet.

 Do not take Ulipristal Stada